Jbleezy/BO1-Reimagined/README.md

 * Add fast grenade throw to Speed Cola (when it becomes possible through game_mod)
 * Add fast sprint recovery to Deadshot (when it becomes possible through game_mod)
 * Add left and right empty idle, drop, raise, sprint, and dive anims for dual wields weapons (engine currently uses only main weapon anims for these)

-### Maybe
-* Shangri-La: should mud pit sidequest step need the radio to be activated to work?
-No
-* Moon: should teleporter gate start going down before power is on?
-No
-* If you have 4 perks or more, still allow players to buy perks but bought perk will replace oldest perk?
-* Should special rounds always be 5 rounds apart?

-### Testing
-* Check if zombies are bleeding out on any maps while doing normal strats (add print statement to zombie failsafe death)

 ## BUGS THAT ARE STAYING (IT'S A FEATURE, NOT A BUG)
 * Insta kill rounds